jasond-n/Monopoly-05-21/README.md

 ## Version 2 update

-To find the version for our demo2 updated look through the branch version2 updated.
+To find the version for our demo2 updated look through the branch version2 updates.
 Download the folder named Monopoly/src and run the class named "Main.java".

 You will then see a GUI that you can interact with and be allow to click buttons and see labels.